The great outdoors

 Photo: Kim Rendall Shetland’s natural landscape and its surrounding seas offer ample opportunity for outdoor pursuits and water-based activities.
 Walk the coastline or hike the moorland and hills, fish for hard-fighting trout or record-breaking ling, kayak around stacks and in caves, play golf on the cliff tops, have a leisurely sail with seals and dolphins, dive interesting shipwrecks, cycle, bowl, swim, climb, beachcomb, go for a pony trek… the list is endless.

-If you need to get indoors for a spell you can spend some time at one of eight leisure centres and swimming pools at locations across the islands, or even try escaping from ‘locked rooms’ in Unst or Lerwick!
+If you need to get indoors for a spell you can spend time at one of eight leisure centres and swimming pools at locations across the islands